 - Invest in security and compliance: champion and encourage the change needed to raise awareness of compliance expectations.
 This will require an investment in time, resources, and finances; a board-level commitment to building this culture of compliance is needed.

-- Build an engaging program for culture change: a cyber security compliance culture breaks boundaries and ingrained behaviours.
+- Build an engaging compliance program for culture change: a cyber security compliance culture breaks boundaries and ingrained behaviours.
 Breaking these behaviours must be done in a fun and engaging manner.
-Use programs of change that actively engage employees and that are designed to be interactive.
+Use training sessions that actively engage employees and senior management.

 - Build understanding and knowledge around compliance: people cannot change or follow a policy if they don’t understand why they are being asked to do something.
 Teach your employees about the whys and wherefores of compliance requirements.
-Create a program that defines their role in maintaining data security and compliance.
+Create an effective compliance program that defines their role in maintaining data security and compliance.

 - Feedback and continued improvement of the culture: regulations change, people forget training, and systems are updated.
-Building a compliance culture that embraces cyber security and compliance is not a one-off task.
+Building a compliance culture that embraces cyber security and compliance efforts is not a one-off task.
 The program needs to be regularly updated and delivered.
-One way that your cyber security and compliance culture can improve is by listening to your employees.
-This also helps to cement their involvement in building that culture.
+One way that your cyber security and compliance culture can audit is by listening to your employees.
+This also helps to cement their involvement in building that culture and ensure compliance.

-To change deep-rooted behaviours and beliefs, a compliance culture must be created that reflects the needs of modern cyber security threats and data security regulation requirements; and like all cultural changes, this can only be effective with the buy-in from those impacted by that change.
+To change deep-rooted behaviours and beliefs, a compliance culture must be a core value that reflects the needs of modern cyber security threats and data security regulation requirements; and like all cultural changes, this can only be effective with the buy-in from those impacted by that change.